top of page

 The man to beat was Swiss Bernhard Russi, title-holder after his victory at the Sapporo Games in 1972.
 Setting off with bib 3, he performed a solid run and crossed the finish line with a time of 1:46.06, giving him the lead.

-With bib number 15, a yellow suit, red boots, and a red helmet with a white stripe, Klammer was behind Russi at the first time split and still behind at the second.
+With bib number 15, a yellow suit, red boots, and a red helmet with a white stripe, Klammer was behind Russi the first time split, and still behind at the second.

 Passing the finish line, the time showed 1:45.73.
 Russi was beaten by 33 hundredths of a second.
 “Really the whole mountain was shaking when Franz came down”, he recalls.
 “And I personally think there is somewhere that power from spectators they can pull him down.
 I think that gave him the extra kick, there was something in the air, he could not lose that race, no way.
 Finally, he also skied a line in the final pitch which I’m sure he never recognized.
 Nobody went there to see if it was possible or not.
 He just went down the straight line which normally everybody said it’s just impossible, you can’t stand this.
 He just did it!”.